georgezacharia/london_housing_analysis_python/README.md

 ### Number of Houses Sold Over Time
 - **Plotting Houses Sold Trend**: A plot is generated to analyze the trend of the number of houses sold over time.

+- ### Trend of Number of Crimes Over Time
+- **Plotting the Trend**: A plot is created to visualize the trend of the number of crimes recorded over time.
+This analysis helps identify any significant fluctuations or patterns in crime rates, which may correlate with housing prices and sales trends.

+  ### Correlation Matrix
+- **Purpose**: The correlation matrix is generated to identify relationships between numerical variables in the dataset, helping to understand how various factors are interrelated.
+- **Visualization**: A heatmap is created to represent the correlation coefficients visually.
+This helps to quickly identify strong positive or negative correlations, which can inform further analysis or model development.

 ### Maximum and Minimum Analysis
 - **Average Price per Year**: The maximum and minimum average housing prices per year in England are calculated and displayed.
 - **Crimes Recorded per Area**: The maximum and minimum number of crimes recorded per area are analyzed to provide insights into the relationship between crime and housing prices.